About Japanese confections

 Senbei is the generic name of confections like cookie or cracker.

-It is used from glutinous rice or wheat flour and is made by baking over fire.
+Glutinous rice or wheat flour is used and it is made by baking over fire.

 Some senbei are made by frying in oil.